All the Best!: Overview

 The album contains tracks from the beginning of his solo career in 1970 up to (on editions outside the United States) the newly recorded "Once Upon a Long Ago".
 The American version has a different track listing, reflecting the popularity of particular songs there.
 Originally the album was to include the unreleased London Town track "Waterspout"; there are LP slicks that feature it as the opening track on side two, as well as a cartoon icon, but the song was omitted at the last minute.

 Editions outside the United States have 20 tracks on the vinyl version and 17 on CD; the CD omits "Maybe I'm Amazed", "Goodnight Tonight", and "With A Little Luck".
 The American edition has 17 tracks on both vinyl and CD, and omits "Pipes of Peace", "Maybe I'm Amazed", "Once Upon A Long Ago", "We All Stand Together", and "Mull of Kintyre", but adds "Junior's Farm" and "Uncle Albert/Admiral Halsey".
 It also substitutes the studio version of "Coming Up" with an edit of the live version, and has a shorter version of "With A Little Luck".

-Originally, McCartney wanted to release an outtakes album called Cold Cuts, on which he had been working for over ten years.
-But his manager recommended that releasing a best-of compilation would have been a better idea.
-So when All the Best! was released the Cold Cuts album was permanently abandoned.
+Originally, McCartney wanted to release an outtakes album called Cold Cuts, on which he had been working for over ten years; but his manager recommended that releasing a best-of compilation would have been a better idea.
+When All the Best! was released, the Cold Cuts album was permanently abandoned.